The Doctor Stories

-The Doctor Stories is an eclectic collection of 13 works of short fiction by William Carlos Williams published by New Directions Publishing in 1984.
+The Doctor Stories is an eclectic collection of 13 works of short fiction by William Carlos Williams, compiled by Robert Coles and published by New Directions Publishing in 1984.

-The stories are representative of Williams’ autobiographical physician-patient narratives that characterize much of his short fiction.
+The stories are representative of Williams' autobiographical physician-patient narratives that characterize much of his short fiction.

 Stories

 The works are listed under the collection in which they first appeared.

-Those stories originally published in Blast: A Magazine of Proletarian Short Stories are indicated with date of issue.
+Those stories originally published in Blast are indicated with date of issue.

 from The Knife of the Times and Other Stories (1932):